Drug Diversion: an Increasing Issue

 Abuse and misuse of prescription opioid medications is a major public health problem in the United States.

-The National Institute on Drug Abuse (NIDA) defines:
+The National Institute on Drug Abuse (NIDA) Defines Prescription Drug Misuse/Non-Medical Use:

-• Prescription drug misuse/non-medical use: Taking a medication in a manner other than that prescribed, taking someone else’s prescription, even if for a legitimate medical complaint such as pain; or taking a medication to feel euphoria (National Institute on Drug Abuse (NIDA), 2018).
+Taking medication in a manner other than that prescribed, taking someone else’s prescription, even if for a legitimate medical complaint such as pain; or taking a medication to feel euphoria (National Institute on Drug Abuse (NIDA), 2018).

-Annually the National Survey on Drug Use and Health is completed.
-In 2017 it was estimated that:
+2017 National Survey on Drug Use and Health Estimates:

 This increase in the prevalence of prescription drug misuse may be because of the ease of access and the dramatic rise in the number of prescriptions written since 1999.
 Additionally, in the past, prescription medications were thought NOT to be as addictive as street drugs (NIDA, 2018).